Now Enrolling for the 2024-25 School Year click here

 Para obtener ayuda en español, llame al 844-590-2864 y un representante de CCA lo ayudará a completar el formulario.

 Spring is a time of testing for students in elementary school through high school.
 This time presents assessments such as the PSSAs and Keystone Exams.
 Sometimes, exam periods can be scary for a student, and that’s OK!
-If you’re not sure where to begin test preparation for these exams, a good place to start is to learn more about them, how to prepare and how you can test well.
+If you’re not sure where to begin test preparation for these exams, a good place to start is to learn more about them, research how to prepare, and discover how your students can test well.

-The PSSAs, which stands for Pennsylvania System of School Assessments, are given each spring to students from grades 3 to 8 in Pennsylvania to test areas of mathematics and English language arts.
-Students in grades 4 and 8 take an additional assessment in the sciences.
+The Pennsylvania System of School Assessments (PSSAs) are given each spring to students from grades three to eight in Pennsylvania to test areas of mathematics and English language arts.
+Students in grades four and eight take an additional assessment in the sciences.

-For the English language arts areas, students will be examined in their reading, writing and comprehension skills.
+For the English language arts areas, a student’s reading, writing, and comprehension skills will be evaluated.
 One of the most daunting sections for students can be the mathematics areas, which tests on numbers and operations, geometry and algebraic concepts, and more.
-Science sections include topics in natural and physical sciences, earth sciences and biological sciences.
+Science sections include topics in natural and physical sciences, earth sciences, and biological sciences.

 These tests are administered for teachers to identify which concepts and skills are more difficult for students so they can improve their engagement with those areas.

-“The PSSAs are a diagnostic tool for schools to make sure the curriculum is aligned with state standards, not a test to determine if a student is passing or failing,” said Sara Crawshaw, director of administrative services at Commonwealth Charter Academy.
+“The PSSAs are a diagnostic tool for schools to make sure the curriculum is aligned with state standards, not a test to determine if a student is passing or failing,” said Danielle Mariano, Chief Quality and Compliance Officer at Commonwealth Charter Academy.

 Generally, these tests can last three to four hours, depending on the subject and grade level, but timing can be flexible if a student needs more time to test.

-These exams are included in Pennsylvania’s graduation requirements, so it’s important that students study for them.
-Students will have assistance in test preparation for the Keystone Exams by their teachers who normally begin to familiarize students with tested content earlier in the school year.
+These exams are included in Pennsylvania’s graduation requirements, so it’s essential that students study for them.
+Students will receive assistance in test preparation for the Keystone Exams from their teachers who normally begin to familiarize students with tested content earlier in the school year.

 How to Prepare for PSSAs and Keystones